halter/terraform-resource/README.md

 Note: all images support AMD64 and ARM64 architectures, although only AMD64 is fully tested prior to release.

-- Latest stable release of resource: `ljfranklin/terraform-resource:latest`.
+- Latest stable release of resource: `halternz/terraform-resource:latest`.
-- Specific versions of Terraform, e.g. `ljfranklin/terraform-resource:0.7.7`.
+- Specific versions of Terraform, e.g. `halternz/terraform-resource:0.7.7`.
-- [RC builds](https://concourse.lylefranklin.com/teams/main/pipelines/terraform-resource-rc) from Terraform pre-releases: `ljfranklin/terraform-resource:rc`.
-- [Nightly builds](https://concourse.lylefranklin.com/teams/main/pipelines/terraform-resource-nightly) from Terraform `master` branch: `ljfranklin/terraform-resource:nightly`.

-See [Dockerhub](https://hub.docker.com/r/ljfranklin/terraform-resource/tags/) for a list of all available tags.
+See [Dockerhub](https://hub.docker.com/r/halternz/terraform-resource/tags/) for a list of all available tags.
 If you'd like to build your own image from a specific Terraform branch, configure a pipeline with [build-image-pipeline.yml](ci/build-image-pipeline.yml).

 ## Behavior